 Despite probably being the first region in the world to perform a surgical abortion, today this region is fraught with policies enacted by reactionary regimes that filled power vacuums left by retreating colonial Europe.
 Even in rare countries with favorable conditions for a woman to undergo an abortion, such as Tunisia, women’s right to choose is slowly eroding.

 Abortion was legalized in 1973 in Tunisia, and until recently each of the 25 governorates (similar to a state) of Tunisia had its own clinic, but between 2007-2012, the number was reduced to 5 for the whole country.
-Simultaneously, the birth rate over the past few decades has fallen, and more women are being socially pressured to have more children.

 The Population Reference Bureau (PRB) defines unmet contraceptive need as the difference between the number of women who want to avoid a pregnancy versus the number who do not want to have a baby but do not use contraception.
 Unmet need ranges from 50% in Yemen to 6% in Turkey.

 Yemen tops many lists as the worst place in the world to be a woman.
 1 in 39 women dies due to pregnancy-related causes.
 Abortion for any reason is prohibited.
 The average woman in Yemen has 6 children over the course of her lifetime.